Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Introduction

 \section{Introduction}

-In the book titled ``Relativistic Dynamics of a Charged Sphere'' with subtitle ``Updating the Lorentz-Abraham Model'' \cite{Yaghjian3rd}, the equation of motion of the classical model of a relativistically rigid surface-charged spherical insulator of radius $a$ and total charge $e$ is derived from Maxwell's equations, the relativistic generalization of Newton's second law of motion, and Einstein's mass-energy relation.
-The derivation takes into account that the Lorentz power-series for the electromagnetic self-force is not valid for the time durations $\varDelta t_a = O(a/c)$ just after nonanalytic points in time of the external force on the charged sphere, such as when it is first applied and terminated.
-These transition time intervals are approximately equal to the time $2a/c$ that it takes light to traverse the diameter of the rest-frame sphere (with $c$ the free-space speed of light).
-Although the fields and self-force cannot be evaluated in detail during these transition time intervals because the precise equation of motion is unknown during the transition intervals, there are transition forces during (and only during) the transition intervals that maintain causality of the resulting equation of motion.
+In the book \cite{Yaghjian3rd}, the equation of motion of the classical model of a relativistically rigid surface-charged spherical insulator of radius $a$ and total charge $e$ is derived from Maxwell's equations, the relativistic generalization of Newton's second law of motion, and Einstein's mass-energy relation.
+The derivation takes into account that the Lorentz power-series for the electromagnetic self-force is not valid for the time durations $\varDelta t_a \approx 2a/c$ just after nonanalytic points in time of the external force on the charged sphere, such as when the external force is first applied and terminated (with $c$ the free-space speed of light).
+These transition time intervals are approximately equal to the time it takes light to traverse the diameter of the rest-frame sphere.
+Although the fields and self-force cannot usually be evaluated in detail during these transition time intervals because the precise behavior of the velocity is usually unknown during the transition intervals, there are transition forces during (and only during) the transition intervals that maintain causality of the resulting equation of motion.